avemar/supermercato_24/README.md

 There is a ``public`` dir in order to quickly test the code with your favourite web server.

-Main concern because of lack of time is that low level implementation of FileSystem is tightly coupled with hig level commands and manipulation.
+Main concern because of lack of time is that low level implementation of FileSystem is tightly coupled with high level commands and manipulation.
 Ideally the main data structures (the directories tree and the hash table) should implement a simple interface and be completely black-boxed.

 Exercise 3